-Having developed an engaged online audience, Freddy works with brands to highlight carefully-selected initiatives and products.
-Brand Partners have included Audible, Merrell, Dove and Tommee Tippee, as well as Yoto, Close Parent and the Positive Birth Company.
-He also works as a consultant for organisations wanting to be more inclusive of LGBTQ+ families, and for creative teams looking to tell more accurate and resonant LGBTQ+ stories.
-As a speaker, he takes part in events for organisations including universities, non-profits, law firms and FTSE 100 companies, tackling topics from queer family creation, to improvised overland travel, to trans representation in the media.
+Freddy has an engaged online audience and works with carefully-chosen brands, often with the aim of challenging stereotypes around fatherhood and masculinity.
+Brands have included Calpol, Audible, Merrell, Dove and Tommee Tippee.
+He also works as a consultant for charities and organisations looking to include LGBTQ+ families in their work, and for film and TV companies wanting to tell more accurate and resonant LGBTQ+ stories.
+As a speaker, he works with universities, non-profits, law firms and FTSE 100 companies, tackling topics from queer family creation, to greener travel, to trans representation in the media.